deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-chat-in-browser/readme.md

 `embed: js/include-script.html`

-Get your app url from the dashboard and establish a connection to deepstreamHub.
+Get your app url from the dashboard and establish a connection to deepstream.
 You'll be that using all the login functions inside an Angular service.
 We'll explain more about that in a minute.

 `embed: js/create-client.js`